 A hernia occurs when an organ pushes through an opening in the muscle or tissue that holds it in place.
 Hernias are most common in the abdominal area where, for example, the intestines break through a weak area of the abdominal wall.
 However, hernias can be found in the upper thigh belly button, and groin areas.
 Hernias are caused by a combination of muscle weakness and exertion.
 They can form quickly or develop over time.
 Coughing, congenital issues, injury, or prior surgery can cause muscle weakness which could lead to a hernia.
 Strain/overexertion combined with generally weak muscles contributes to the formation of a hernia.
 Pregnancy, chronic constipation, weight lifting, obesity, or overexertion can also cause a hernia.

-Dr. Christopher J. Hart, Dr. William H. Johnson, and Dr. Michael Williams are experts in hernia repair.
+Dr. Christopher J. Hart, Dr. William H. Johnson, Dr. Michael Williams and Dr. Brendon Curtis are experts in hernia repair.
 Atlanta General and Bariatric Surgery Center has the latest tools and technology to correct several types of hernia conditions:

 Hernias are Common